Assessing mandatory training

 Course topics include field welding, pipe joining, customer service and many others.
-Whether training takes the form of a one-day class, a 12-week program, or something in between, it almost always involves a combination of classroom and field testing in which employees and contractors must physically implement what they are learning in the classroom.
+Whether training takes the form of a one-day class, a 12-week programme, or something in between, it almost always involves a combination of classroom and field testing in which employees and contractors must physically implement what they are learning in the classroom.

 Employees go through training several times a year and must pass their examinations with a minimum score of 80% to be qualified to perform their jobs.